peterhcharlton/info/safer_wearables/sops/participation/device_preparation.md

 3. Unplug, put back in the wristband.
 4. Turn the device off, and it is ready to send.

+## PulseOn Arrythmia Monitor

+1. Charge the device via USB until it is fully charged (as indicated by the battery indicator being green).
+2. Follow the instructions in the README.md file provided by PulseOn.

 ## Withings Move-ECG

 1. Open HealthMate on a mobile phone.